 Target your search and focus on positions that you will find fulfilling.
 Determine what motivates you, clarify your values, and evaluate the school environment you prefer.
 Before you begin your job search, you need to know what you are looking for.
 Being unprepared or unfocused will only increase your chances of being unsuccessful.
 Don’t let the reader guess what type of position you are interested in.
 They won’t take the time to try.

 2. Using a Standard Application Letter

 Have you ever sent out a standard, boring, mass-produced cover letter hoping someone will bite?
-To be honest, almost every school principal can spot a mass-produced, standardized application letter from a mile away.
+Almost every school principal can spot a ready-made, standardized application letter from a mile away.

 A cover letter that is not tailored to the specific educational position you are applying to and does not illustrate the value you can bring to the school will not result in an interview.
 A cover letter needs to tell your story.

 Communicate in the letter how the specific position you’re applying to is the next logical step in that story.
 The letter should give a school administrator a reason to pick up the phone and call you for an interview.
 Take the time to read this in-depth post on teaching job application letter writing tips with examples.